Plausible GMM: A Quasi-Bayesian Approach: The Approach: Main Ideas

 for $\widehat{\Omega}_{T}(\theta)$ a positive definite matrix approximating For example, it would make sense to use

 under the assumption that the $Z_t$ are i.i.d.

 A quasi-posterior based on criterion \eqref{eq: GMM criterion} is then obtained as

-where $\pi(\theta,\mu) = \pi(\theta|\mu)\pi(\mu)$ is the joint prior over $(\theta,\mu)$ and $\Xi$ is the corresponding (joint) prior support.
-We expect researchers will often specify constant priors over $\theta$ -- i.e. set $\pi(\theta|\mu) \propto 1$.
-However, just as it does with $\mu$, the quasi-Bayes approach offers a convenient avenue for imposing economically motivated priors over $\theta$, which may be desirable in some settings.
-In general, $p_{T}(\theta,\mu)$ will not be available analytically but will need to be approximated using Markov Chain Monte Carlo (MCMC) or other sampling methods; see, e.g., \cite{MCMCbook} for a classic textbook introduction.
+where $\pi(\theta,\mu) = \pi(\theta|\mu)\pi(\mu)$ is the joint prior over $(\theta,\mu)$ and $\Xi$ is the corresponding joint prior support.
+This quasi-posterior is constructed directly from the sample criterion function together with the prior on $(\theta,\mu)$, and therefore remains well defined even when $(\theta,\mu)$ is not point identified.
+In many applications, researchers may choose a flat prior over $\theta$, i.e., $\pi(\theta|\mu) \propto 1$.
+At the same time, the quasi-Bayesian framework also provides a convenient way to incorporate economically motivated prior information about $\theta$ when appropriate.
+In general, $p_{T}(\theta,\mu)$ will not be available analytically but will need to be approximated using Markov Chain Monte Carlo (MCMC) or other approximation methods; see, e.g., \cite{MCMCbook} for a classic textbook introduction.
 We also provide a simple Gaussian approximation to the posterior in a setting where the prior for $\mu$ is taken to be normal with a small variance in Section \ref{sec: local}.

 We obtain marginal posteriors for $\theta$ and $\mu$ as usual by integration: